Continuing to deliver services while office closed to visitors

-In order to address the coronavirus (COVID-19) public health pandemic and to save lives, ABCA is helping to prevent the spread of COVID-19 by implementing protective measures, as directed by the Province.
+In order to address the coronavirus (COVID-19) public health pandemic and to save lives, ABCA is helping to prevent the spread of COVID-19 by implementing protective measures, as directed by the Province of Ontario.

 You may continue to email staff through the staff contact list on the Ausable Bayfield Conservation website at abca.ca at this web page:

 Correspondence can be mailed or faxed to the office or delivered to the front-door mail slot.

 Staff continue to deliver essential services such as flood forecasting and warning and planning and regulations, conservation areas, stewardship, environmental monitoring, etc.